DirtyHarryLYL/Sandwich/README.md

 Sandwich is a project for general human activity understanding.
 It consists of:
-- A novel structured semantic space, **Poincare Action Semantic Space (PASS)**, to reexplain all the action classes from existing action datasets of multiple modalities.
+- A novel structured semantic space, **Poincare Action Semantic Space (PASS)**, to re-explain all the action classes from existing action datasets of multiple modalities.
 - A large-scale multi-modal action database, **Pangea**, aggregating a plenty of existing action datasets.
-- A bidirectional mapping system to learn the bi-mapping between human action physical-semantic space.
+- A bidirectional mapping system to learn the bi-mapping between human action physical-semantic space and facilitate the action recognition and generation.

 Under construction.
-More contents are coming soon!.
+More contents are coming soon!